MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/appendix-d-ado-samples.md

 > [!NOTE]
-> <P>Companies, names, and data used in samples are fictitious unless otherwise noted.</P>
+> Companies, names, and data used in samples are fictitious unless otherwise noted.